 Seasoned Apex players will know all about the constant arguments over whether automatic or burst fire is best, so we’ll stay out of it and let you decide.
 Bursts shoot five 15-damage rounds in quick succession with incredible accuracy and minimal recoil, whereas automatic mode lets you keep your finger on the trigger until you’ve depleted a whole 35-round magazine.
 Headshots do 23 damage per bullet – that’s 115 per burst – so aiming for an enemy’s noggin is, as usual, the best course of action.

 You’ll need better control of the recoil for automatic fire, but both settings have the ability to melt shields and rip through flesh.

-Our personal preference is slapping a 2x Bruiser sight on it and the obligatory Extended Magazine.
+Our personal preference (when the Volt’s in the ground loot pool) is slapping a 2x Bruiser sight on it and the obligatory Extended Magazine.
 That said, the iron sights aren’t bad at all, and reloading is quick.
 Just don’t try to hipfire with the Volt – it’s as unreliable as a Wraith main carrying your banner to a Respawn Beacon.

 These weapons are all solid picks or useful in certain situations.
 If you happen across any of these, they’re worth taking a minute to think about – unless you’re already kitted out with an A-tier loadout, that is.